-SeABank has built a system of risk management policies, regulations and procedures to manage risks that complies with Basel II, is consistent with the orientation of the SBV, which SeABank's specific requirements.
+SeABank has built a system of risk management policies, regulations and procedures to manage risks that complies

 SeABank has a comprehensive suite of risk management policies covering risk appetite, risk management strategy and material risks.
 SeABank's risk management policies are approved by the Board of Directors, with participation of management levels based on consideration of (1) the interests of shareholders, owners, and capital contributors; (2) SeABank's capital and future available sources of capital, and (3) adaptability to ensure feasibility across economic cycles.
 SeABank's risk management policy is established for a minimum period of 3 years but not more than 5 years and is reviewed at least annually unless a more immediate review is required by a change in the legal and business environment.